 No-dig gardening is a non-cultivation method of organic gardening.
 Masanobu Fukuoka, a Japanese farmer and philosopher, is considered the original pioneer of the method, starting his research in 1938 and later in 1975 published the book The One-Straw Revolution as a result of his studies.

 The No-Dig method takes advantage of the natural soil food web, which is necessary for the cycle of nutrients and the prevention of harmful organisms and diseases.
-Plants transfer part of the carbon they produce to the soil, where it in turn feeds microbes that convert organic elements available in the soil to mineral elements which the plants feed on.
+Plants transfer part of the carbon they produce to the soil, where it, in turn, feeds microbes that convert organic elements available in the soil to mineral elements that the plants feed on.

 Fukuoka was convinced that this method of gardening can reverse water pollution, soil erosion, and biodiversity loss, at the same time providing sufficient amounts of food.
 While that is completely true, Do-Nothing Gardening can’t be replicated on an industrial scale.

 The philosophy behind Do Nothing Gardening is that people are not separate or above nature, but part of it.
-So in this sense there is not a precise recipe how to do it, because local conditions will vary widely.
-So instead of structured method, No Dig gardening offers principles to support the mindset of going about it.
-Those are:
+So in this sense, there is not a precise recipe for how to do it, because local conditions will vary widely.
+Instead of a structured method, No-Dig Gardening offers principles to support the mindset of going about it.

 Although many of the described plant varieties and practices in The One Straw Revolution relate tightly to the conditions in the author’s home region, the philosophy and principles have been used extensively all around the world to great effects.